SunsetRiders/express-x-request-id/README.md

  ## Obtaining the generated request id

- Since the request id is linked to the response (res) object, to access you smut do:
+ Since the request id is linked to the response (res) object, to access you must write:

  ```javascript
  res._headers['x-request-id'];